 § 180.650 May an administrative agreement be the result of a settlement?

-Yes, a Federal agency may enter into an administrative agreement with you as part of the settlement of a debarment or suspension action.
+Yes.
+A Federal agency may enter into an administrative agreement with you as part of the settlement of a debarment or suspension action.

 § 180.655 How will other Federal awarding agencies know about an administrative agreement that is the result of a settlement?

-The suspending or debarring official who enters into an administrative agreement with you must report information about the agreement to the designated integrity and performance system within three business days after entering into the agreement.
+The suspending or debarring official who enters into an administrative agreement with you must report information about the agreement in SAM.gov within three business days after entering into the agreement.
+The suspending and debarring official must use the Contractor Performance Assessment Reporting System (CPARS) to enter or amend information in SAM.gov.
 This information is required by section 872 of the Duncan Hunter National Defense Authorization Act for Fiscal Year 2009 (41 U.S.C.
 2313).

-§ 180.660 Will administrative agreement information about me in the designated integrity and performance system accessible through SAM be corrected or updated?
+§ 180.660 Will administrative agreement information about me in SAM.gov be corrected or updated?

-Yes, the suspending or debarring official who entered information into the designated integrity and performance system about an administrative agreement with you:
+Yes.
+The suspending or debarring official who entered information into SAM.gov about an administrative agreement with you:

-(a) Must correct the information within three business days if he or she subsequently learns that any of the information is erroneous.
+(a) Must correct the information within three business days if the official subsequently learn that any information is erroneous.

-(b) Must correct in the designated integrity and performance system, within three business days, the ending date of the period during which the agreement is in effect, if the agreement is amended to extend that period.
+(b) Must correct in SAM.gov, within three business days, the ending date of the period during which the agreement is in effect if the agreement is amended to extend that period.

-(c) Must report to the designated integrity and performance system, within three business days, any other modification to the administrative agreement.
+(c) Must report any other modification to the administrative agreement in SAM.gov within three business days.

-(d) Is strongly encouraged to amend the information in the designated integrity and performance system in a timely way to incorporate any update that he or she obtains that could be helpful to Federal awarding agencies who must use the system.
+(d) Is strongly encouraged to amend the information in SAM.gov in a timely way to incorporate any update that the official obtains and that could be helpful to Federal agencies who must use the system.

 Subpart G—Suspension